lucidrains/nystrom-attention/README.md

 model(x, mask = mask) # (1, 16384, 512)
 ```

-You can also import it as Nystromer if you wish
+You can also import it as Nyströmer if you wish

 ```python
 from nystrom_attention import Nystromer